vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 But then it gets worse.
 Before you know it, it's time again for your weekly massage, manipulation, infrared, ultrasound, acupuncture, or whatever other therapy you signed up for.
 The pain diminishes for a short while, but it always comes back again (and this time, it's back with a vengeance).
 You may be stressing about an upcoming appointment with a surgeon, all while your ability to do the things that bring you happiness slowly withers away over the months and years.

 This is an example of the cycle of dependence.
 If you recognize yourself in this cycle, your number one priority should be to get out.
-If you don't, your chances of escaping the downward spiral of persistent pain are slim.
-Even if your pain has a good prognosis (i.e., prediction about how it's going to develop) it's something that you want to avoid at all costs.
+Even if your pain has a good prognosis (i.e., prediction about how it will evolve) it's something you want to avoid at all costs.

 Your clinician must facilitate your autonomy.
 This usually starts with identifying any contributing factors to your pain.
 Your clinician should be able to explain your pain and/or medical condition in a way that makes sense to you and then equip you with the tools and confidence you need to self-manage.
+After all, you might only be in the clinic one hour per week... what about the other 167?

 To put it bluntly, your clinician's foremost goal should be to never see you again.
 Is there a financial incentive to bring you back recurrently?
-Is there any reason why they may be might not be actively encouraging your independence?
-The time it takes to develop autonomy and self-belief looks different for everyone, but it is at the center of all best-practice pain management programs.
+Is there any reason why they may be might not be actively encouraging your autonomy?
+The time it takes to gain independence looks different for everyone, but it is the core of all best-practice pain management programs.

 I want to make it very clear that for certain kinds of pain, surgery and/or continual medical management are indispensible.
-That's why it's so important that you don't interpret anything I'm saying here as personalized medical advice.
-Always ask your trusted healthcare professional when in doubt and if you aren't satisfied with the answer, seek out a second opinion.
+That's why it is so important that you do not interpret this article as personalized medical advice.
+Ask a trusted health professional about your condition and don't be afraid to seek out second opinions.

 ## Do they place a strong emphasis on active therapies?